hacstac/Notebook/content/post/steps-to-setup-mysql.md

 ---

-## How to Backup & Restore PostgreSQL-DB
+## How to Backup & Restore MySQL-DB

 ### Backup
 ```bash